ningacoding/rn-gsignin/docs/docs/setting-up/get-config-file.md

 # Obtaining configuration information

-Please NOTE that you **do not** need firebase to configure Google Sign In.
+Please note that you **do not** need firebase to configure Google Sign In.
 However, if you use Firebase, it's a little easier to set up the sign in experience because Firebase gives you one file to download and put into your project.

-For Expo, we currently document only the procedure with Firebase, where you download a configuration file from Firebase.
+For Expo, we currently document only the procedure with Firebase, where you download a configuration file from Firebase, but adding the instructions for Expo without Firebase in on the radar.

 ## Without Firebase